djarkimbaevbakyt6561/Solesphere/README.md

 ## 📁 Getting Started

-These instructions will help you set up and run the portfolio locally.
+These instructions will help you set up and run the project locally.

 ### 1. Clone the repository